cartoway/planner-web/README.md

 Default project configuration is in `config/application.rb` you can override any setting by create a `config/initializers/your_config.rb` file and override any variable.

 External resources can be configured trough environment variables:
-* PG_USERNAME, default: 'mapotempo'
+* POSTGRES_USER, default: 'planner'
-* PG_PASSWORD, default: 'mapotempo'
+* POSTGRES_PASSWORD, default: 'planner'
-* PG_DATABASE', default: 'mapotempo-test', 'mapotempo-dev' or 'mapotempo-prod'
+* POSTGRES_DB', default: 'planner-test', 'planner-dev' or 'planner-prod'
 * REDIS_HOST', default: 'localhost', production environment only
 * OPTIMIZER_URL, default: 'http://localhost:1791/0.1'
 * OPTIMIZER_API_KEY, default: 'demo'